 As more and more organizations migrate to the cloud, it drives cloud service customers to consider how the cloud will impact their privacy, security, and compliance.
 First, cloud service customers must understand how their cloud service provider delivers a secure solution.
 Second, cloud service customers must consider their new role in cloud security.
 Some cloud service customers mistakenly believe that when they migrate to the cloud, their cloud security responsibilities also shift.
-Who’s responsible for cloud security?
+Some important questions you should be asking when considering this shift are: Who’s responsible for cloud security?
 Why do you even need security in the cloud?
 Let’s discuss the shared responsibility model and help you understand which elements of cloud security that customers are responsible for and which fall under the responsibility of the provider.

 What is the Shared Responsibility Model?

 The shared responsibility model is a method for determining which roles cloud service providers and cloud service customers play in cloud security.
 In general, the shared responsibility model outlines that providers are responsible for the security of the cloud, and customers are responsible for security in the cloud.
 Cloud service providers and customers must work together to meet cloud security objectives.

 The model varies with the provider and the service being offered.
 What this means is the cloud service provider takes responsibility for specific elements of the security related to the storage and physical security of the servers, and the customer takes responsibility for other specific elements.
 The line between who has responsibility for the different elements is dependent on the provider and the services being used.